 As a result of our listening and strategy sessions with our grantees, partners, and directly-impacted community members, the Foundation has identified six priorities within our two new focus areas.
 These priorities reflect areas where significant levels of inequity persist, where the community says our resources are most needed, and where we believe we can make the greatest impact now and for the foreseeable future.
 While our two broad focus areas will remain longstanding, we will remain responsive and nimble, re-evaluating and addressing priorities going forward.

-We will release more information about our first grant deadline in January 2019 via our e-news, social media, and website.
+We will release more information about our grant deadlines via our e-news, social media, and website.
 Sign up for our e-news here.

-Recognizing all of the available tools and resources we have to support our new priorities, we will begin moving forward on these and four other priorities in 2019.
-We will continue to advance our learning as we work toward additional grantmaking rounds.
+Recognizing all of the available tools and resources we have to support our new priorities, we will move forward on these and four other priorities, and we will continue to advance our learning as we work toward additional grantmaking rounds.